 - Widen existing U.S. 301 and SR 1

 - Construct a no-exit express road from U.S. 301 at Middletown to Delaware 1

 Toll road options in April 1998 were not considered and the six-lane freeway option was estimated to cost $205 million.4 A subsequent meeting held on U.S. 301 in August 1998 revised the 1994 plan for a new freeway to more public support.
 Other options reviewed included "smart traffic" solutions such as traffic signal coordination, other traffic control and the improvement of pedestrian and bicycle access.
 The HOV project received the least amount of public support.5

 U.S. 301 Toll Road

 Potential U.S. 301 improvements emerged again in 2005.
 Ideas under consideration focused the construction of a new U.S. 301 highway along the "Ridge Alternate" previously discussed in 1992 and 1994, and the creation of a new freeway connector from U.S. 301 at Mount Pleasant east to Delaware 1 near Boyds Corner.
 Construction was projected to take two and a half years to complete, pending environmental impact statement approval by the FHWA and funding availability.

 The "Green Alternative" was selected as the most preferable corridor for the new U.S. 301 toll road around Middletown.
-Planned as a limited-access route, U.S. 301 will travel a new alignment west of Middletown and cross existing U.S. 301 on a northeasterly trajectory to Delaware 896, east of Mount Pleasant.
+Planned as a limited access route, U.S. 301 will travel a new alignment west of Middletown and cross old U.S. 301 on a northeasterly trajectory to SR 896, east of Mount Pleasant.
 Advancing from there, the toll road will tie into the SR 1 Turnpike north of the Biddles Toll Plaza.
-A limited access Super Two spur route will travel along the Ridge line northward from new U.S. 301 to the south end of the Summit Bridge, where Delaware 15, 71 and 896 intersect.6
+A two lane, limited access spur route will travel along the Ridge line northward from new U.S. 301 to the south end of the Summit Bridge, where SR 15, 71 and 896 intersect.6